Brain-CLIPLM: Semantic Compression for EEG-to-Text Decoding: Abstract

 \section{Abstract}

-Decoding natural language from non-invasive electroencephalography (EEG) remains fundamentally limited by low signal-to-noise ratio and restricted information bandwidth.
-This raises a fundamental question regarding whether sentence-level linguistic structure can be reliably recovered from such signals.
-In this work, we suggest that this assumption may not hold under realistic information constraints, and instead propose a semantic compression hypothesis in which EEG signals encode a compressed set of semantic anchors rather than full linguistic structure.
-Under our new perspective, direct sentence reconstruction becomes an overparameterized objective relative to the intrinsic information capacity of EEG.
-To address this mismatch, we introduce Brain-CLIPLM, a two-stage framework that decomposes EEG-to-text decoding into semantic anchor extraction via contrastive learning and sentence reconstruction using a retrieval-grounded large language model (LLM) with Chain-of-Thought (CoT) reasoning, following a granularity matching principle that aligns decoding complexity with neural information capacity.
-Evaluated on the Zurich Cognitive Language Processing Corpus, Brain-CLIPLM achieves 67.55\% top-5 and 85.00\% top-25 sentence retrieval accuracy, significantly outperforming direct decoding baselines, while cross-subject evaluation confirms robust generalization.
-Control analyses, including permutation testing, further demonstrate that EEG-derived representations carry sentence-specific information beyond language model priors.
-These results suggest that EEG-to-text decoding is better framed as recovering compressed semantic content rather than reconstructing full sentences, providing a biologically grounded and data-efficient pathway for non-invasive brain-computer interfaces.
+Decoding natural language from non-invasive electroencephalography (EEG) remains constrained by low signal-to-noise ratio and limited information bandwidth.
+This raises a central question: can sentence-level language be reliably recovered from such signals?
+Under realistic information constraints, this direct-recovery assumption may be too strong.
+We introduce a semantic compression hypothesis: non-invasive EEG may preserve recoverable semantic anchors rather than the full lexical--syntactic form of a sentence.
+From this perspective, direct sentence reconstruction is overly fine-grained relative to the recoverable information scale of EEG.
+To address this mismatch, we propose Brain-CLIPLM, a two-stage framework that decomposes EEG-to-text decoding into semantic-anchor recovery and anchor-guided sentence reconstruction.
+Stage 1 uses contrastive learning to align word-level EEG evidence with a fixed keyword vocabulary and recover ordered semantic anchors.
+Stage 2 uses a retrieval-grounded large language model with chain-of-thought reasoning prompts to reconstruct sentence meaning from these anchors, following a granularity matching principle that aligns decoding complexity with the recoverable neural information scale.
+On the combined Zurich Cognitive Language Processing (ZuCo) benchmark, Brain-CLIPLM achieves 67.6\% Top-5 and 85.0\% Top-25 sentence retrieval accuracy, with the strongest performance at intermediate anchor granularity.
+Control analyses show that EEG-derived anchors carry sentence-specific information beyond language-model priors.
+Within the constrained ZuCo sentence pool and fixed keyword-vocabulary settings, these findings suggest that EEG-to-text decoding is better framed as recovering compressed semantic content before anchor-guided sentence reconstruction.

 \keyFont{